Chapter III Court: Appeals to the Privy Council

 Except as provided in this section, this Constitution shall not impair any right which the Queen may be pleased to exercise, by virtue of Her Royal Prerogative, to grant special leave of appeal from the High Court to Her Majesty in Council.
 But The Parliament may make laws limiting the matters in which such leave may be asked, but proposed laws containing any such limitation shall be reserved by the Governor-General for Her Majesty’s pleasure.

 Section 74 did provide that the parliament could make laws to prevent appeals to the Privy Council and it did so, beginning in 1968, with the Privy Council (Limitation of Appeals) Act 1968, which closed off all appeals to the Privy Council in matters involving federal legislation.
 In 1975, the Privy Council (Appeals from the High Court) Act 1975 was passed, which had the effect of closing all routes of appeal from the High Court.
 Appeals from the High Court to the Privy Council are now only theoretically possible in inter se matters if the High Court grants a certificate of appeal under section 74 of the Constitution.
 In 1985, the High Court unanimously observed that the power to grant such a certificate "has long since been spent" and is "obsolete".
-In 1986, with the passing of the Australia Act by both the UK Parliament and the Parliament of Australia (with the request and consent of the Australian states, in accordance with Section 51(xxxviii)), appeals to the Privy Council from State Supreme Courts were closed off, leaving the High Court as the only avenue of appeal.
+In 1986, with the passing of the Australia Act by both the UK Parliament and the Commonwealth Parliament (with the request and consent of the Australian states, in accordance with Section 51(xxxviii)), appeals to the Privy Council from state supreme courts were closed off, leaving the High Court as the only avenue of appeal.